-- · Privilege class B; this is required to do the following: - Allows DIRMSAT to suppress CP message headers, by using the CP MSGNOH command. - Allows DIRMSAT to issue the DIAGNOSE code X'84'. - Allows DIRMSAT to issue the DIAGNOSE code X'3C'.

-Note: By default, these are all CP privilege class B functions.
-If your site has changed these to other privilege classes, then DIRMSAT must be authorized for the privilege classes containing these functions.

-- · Privilege class G; this is for general user commands. - 5 Specifies the directory PROFILE. - Specifies the appropriate account to charge for the DIRMSAT virtual machine installation, and to route the printed output to the system programmer responsible for DIRMSAT operation. - The D8ONECMD statement is an optional statement that ensures all DIRM SATELLITE CP and DIRM SATELLITE CMS commands are properly audited. - The IUCV statement is optional unless your system is running with RACF or another ESM, and chooses to record commands received by DIRMSAT and messages sent by DIRMSAT in the ESM audit log.
-If ESM audit logging is enabled, an initial value of 100 is suggested for the MSGLIMIT.
+- Privilege class B; this is required to do the following: - Allows DIRMSAT to suppress CP message headers, by using the CP MSGNOH command. - Allows DIRMSAT to issue the DIAGNOSE code X'84'. - Allows DIRMSAT to issue the DIAGNOSE code X'3C'. - Note: By default, these are all CP privilege class B functions.
+If your site has changed these to other privilege classes, then DIRMSAT must be authorized for the privilege classes containing these functions. - Privilege class G; this is for general user commands. - 5 Specifies the directory PROFILE. - 6 Specifies the appropriate account to charge for the DIRMSAT virtual machine installation, and to route the printed output to the system programmer responsible for DIRMSAT operation. - 7 The D8ONECMD statement is an optional statement that ensures all DIRM SATELLITE CP and DIRM SATELLITE CMS commands are properly audited. - 8 The IUCV statement is optional unless your system is running with RACF or another ESM, and chooses to record commands received by DIRMSAT and messages sent by DIRMSAT in the ESM audit log.
+If ESM audit logging is enabled, an initial value of 100 is suggested for the MSGLIMIT. - 9 Specifies the directory options required by the DIRMSAT user ID.